iPhone Buying Guide (2026): Which Model & Storage to Get

 Should I get AppleCare?

 I don't have a general recommendation on AppleCare.
-It can be a good program but like any insurance, it's statistically a loss.
-However, if you do end up needing it it can be very valuable.
-If you answer yes to any of these questions then you might want it: Do you often drop things?
+It can be a good program, but like any insurance, it's statistically a loss.
+However, if you do end up needing it, it can be very valuable.
+If you answer yes to any of these questions, then you might want it: Do you often drop things?
 Do you use your iPhone without a case?
-Is this iPhone for a child or teenager?
-Does the thought of spending $800 on a new iPhone make you want to cry?
+Is this iPhone for a child or a teenager?
+Does the thought of unexpectedly spending $800 on a new iPhone make you want to cry?

 Where should I buy it?

-I typically recommend buying either from your cellular carrier or (if you are using T-Mobile, Verizon, or AT&T) direct from Apple.
-If you are a deal hunter you should definitely check both sources, because in the end it doesn't make a whole lot of difference between the two.
+I typically recommend buying either from your cellular carrier or directly from Apple.
+If you are a deal hunter, you should definitely check both sources, because, in the end, it doesn't make much difference between the two.

 The advantage of buying directly from Apple is that they are often better able to help you transfer your data to your new iPhone.
-And since they are not employees of your carrier they are often more able to honestly advise you on what plan you should be on.
+And since they are not employees of your carrier, they will often advise you more honestly on what plan you should be on.

-The advantage of buying direct from your carrier is that they sometimes have access to deals and inventory that Apple doesn't have.
+The advantage of buying directly from your carrier is that they sometimes have access to deals and inventory that Apple doesn't have.
 You can get those either from your carrier's website or at a store in person.
-If you are buying an iPhone within the first few weeks of release, going to a store might not prove fruitful because they often don't have them in stock.
+If you are buying an iPhone within the first few weeks of release, going to a store might not prove fruitful because they often don't have them in stock, so you should order online.

 When should I buy it?